carterjin/100-python-interview-questions/README.md

     + [98.
 Your opinion on multiprocessing, multithreading, coroutine](#98-your-opinion-on-multiprocessing--multithreading--coroutine)
     + [99.
 What about async IO?](#99-what-about-async-io-)
     + [100.
 Difference between parallelism and concurrency](#100-difference-between-parallelism-and-concurrency)

+These questions are originally from https://github.com/DasyDong/interview/blob/master/notes/python_interview.md.
+The original questiona dn answers are in Chinese.
+For all the questions, I either translated the answer, or found an answer somewhere online, or figured out the answer myself.
+I have tested all the codes to be correct and running on Spyder 4.1.2 with Python 3.7.

 # Python Basics
 ## Python Language Basic